 “Elizabeth Kellam and Lockwood were the original horticulture power couple.
 The Museum of Art used to have their names carved in marble on a most prominent bench—not lost on an aspiring landscape architect,” reminisces Casey Sclar, president of the American Public Gardens Association.

-The Lockwoods were far ahead of their time in advocating for drought-tolerant landscapes composed of climate-appropriate and native plants, as well as summer-brown lawns—or no lawns at all.
-He was one of the earliest Californian landscape architects to question the ubiquitous and generous use of irrigated lawns.
+The de Forests were far ahead of their time in advocating for drought-tolerant landscapes composed of climate-appropriate and native plants, as well as summer-brown lawns—or no lawns at all.
+Lock was one of the earliest Californian landscape architects to question the ubiquitous and generous use of irrigated lawns.
 Chamberlin writes: “The 1924 article ‘Do Lawns Belong in Southern California?’ by Lockwood de Forest Jr. is a landmark in West Coast landscape theory.”
 The Los Angeles Times once noted that Lock “embraced the climate while understanding its limitations.”

 Lock soon left to establish his own design business, maintaining a small office so that he could retain control of all aspects of his work.
 David Streatfield, in California Gardens: Creating a New Eden, describes Lock’s approach to design: “de Forest’s designs often used clear formal and axial geometries combined with carefully selected plants complementing the colors and textures of the regional landscape.
 His horticultural knowledge was considerable and he played a major role in introducing and experimenting with the use of new plants from South Africa.
 Rejecting stylistic eclecticism his designs are notable for very simple detailing and bold, sometimes theatrical effects achieved entirely with plants” (Streatfield 1994).